 In 1949, New York began construction of Belleayre Ski Center.
 A crew of 135 men, led by Winthrop Howe, built three main trails, a summit lodge, a temporary base lodge with a crushed stone floor, a cafeteria, workshop, a mile of access road, and a 400-car parking lot.
 The $250,000 center had an electric rope tow and a Roebling single, the first chairlift in New York State.

 On January 22, 1950, Lieutenant Governor Joe Hanley pressed a button to start the 3,000-foot-long lift, even though there was not enough snow to ski.
 Several hundred of the 1,500 spectators rode for free that day.
 Eventually snow fell and skiers paid $3.50 for a ticket to ski.
 18 employees ran the mountain for 78 cents an hour.
-In February of the same year, the New York State Alpine Combined Championships were held jointly by Belleayre and neighboring Highmount Ski Center.
+In February of the same year, the New York State Alpine Combined Championships were held jointly by Belleayre and neighboring Highmount Ski Area.
 Trains and buses brought hundreds of skiers to the new ski hub.

 Belleayre was a popular attraction and became a center for winter sports in the region and an economic catalyst for surrounding communities.
 Skiers would pitch tents outside the lodge to be the first in line for tickets.
 As business increased, the mountain expanded, adding 12 new trails, three lifts, and a new base lodge in the 1950s.
 Major expansions were also made in the 60s and 70s, which brought the innovation of snow making technology.
 In 1977, Lift 6 (a Hall double chair) replaced the original Roebling double chairlift.